 The thing about success is that it makes every good outcome that ever happened by chance to appear to be skill or fate.
 Luck is the mother of destiny.

 Nearly all men can stand adversity, but if you want to test a man's character, give him power.
 Abraham Lincoln

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
 Abraham Lincoln

 Push your limits before they push you.

 Shut up!
-(I keep this posted on a nearby post-it-note. )
+(I keep this reminder posted nearby on a post-it-note. )

 There is more to learn from lies than truth.

 Better is to be humbled by lies than glorified by truth.

 It is kind to do so well and be thought unworthy than to do less without humility.

 Accept the realities of all people and all events as true stories.